PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 A well-known scientist once gave a public lecture on astronomy.
 He described how the earth orbits around the sun and how the sun, in turn, orbits around the center of a vast collection of stars called our galaxy.
 At the end of the lecture, a little old lady at the back of the room got up and said: “What you have told us is rubbish.
 The world is really a flat plate supported on the back of a giant tortoise.”
 The scientist gave a superior smile before replying, “What is the tortoise standing on?”
 “You’re very clever, young man, very clever,” said the old lady.
 “But it’s turtles all the way down!”

-The initial response video to “Kitten Watching Nyan Cat” was posted by YouTuber Ledenes on September 7th, 2011, triggering a chain of response videos that continued in the following week.
-On the following day, Redditor walrus0 posted a link to the video in a request thread titled “Can someone with a cat please make and upload a video of a cat watching a cat watching a cat watching Nyan cat?” but didn’t generate any comments.
+The initial response video to “Kitten Watching Nyan Cat” was posted by YouTuber Ledenes on September 7th, 2011, triggering a chain of response videos that continued throughout the following week.
+On September 8th, Redditor walrus0 posted a link to the video in a request thread titled “Can someone with a cat please make and upload a video of a cat watching a cat watching a cat watching Nyan cat?” but didn’t generate any comments.

 The phenomenon was reported by the internet culture blogs The Daily What and SayOMG on September 10th.
 A number of additional instances were posted on Reddit throughout September 2011 and the video series was soon compiled into a screenshot collage and animated GIF images, which were picked up by various internet humor sites including SenorGIF, DamnLOL and FunnyJunk among others.
-The video series was also turned into a playlist titled “Catception” by YouTuber NJBZXWhatsUp.
+Several internet culture blogs including Uproxx, the Huffington Post and Jezebel reported on the videos in September 2011.
+The video series was later turned into a playlist titled “Catception” by YouTuber NJBZXWhatsUp.

 Huffington Post – Cat Watches Cat Watching Nyan Cat, We Are Unimpressed (VIDEO)